Chart Color Schemes

 Thornbury has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 35 projects that could affect this region.
-Notable ones include 712-716 High Street Mixed-Use Development, Route 86 Tram Accessibility Upgrades, 680 High Street Residential Development, and North East Link Project.
-The following list details those most likely to be relevant.
+AreaSearch has identified 35 projects likely to affect the region.
+Notable initiatives include 712-716 High Street Mixed-Use Development, Route 86 Tram Accessibility Upgrades, 680 High Street Residential Development, and North East Link Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.